Aetopia/Lunar-Client-Lite-Launcher/README.md

 # Lunar-Client-Lite-Launcher
+## Known Issues
+1. LC Lite will prompt to install Lunar Client even though it is installed.
+I have still no idea why LC Lite doesn't work even if the user disables all antivirus settings.

 ## What is Lunar Client Lite?
 Lunar Client Lite is a simple lightweight and unlocked launcher which features the following:
 1. Quick Version Switching